 • Belonging = freedom, forgiveness, restoration

-Without maintaining a constant attitude of accepting their freedom and maintaining a willingness to forgive and even restore the relationship, you miss two critical elements in the process.
+Without constantly accepting their freedom and a willingness to forgive and restore the relationship, you miss two critical elements in the process.

 What Will You Do?

-We are free to choose and free to experience the consequences of bad choices!!
+We are free to choose and experience the consequences of bad choices!!

-In many situations, bad behavior isn't changed, and the consequences are rationalized or become a “pity party.”
-But, when they repented, those same people and situations often blossomed into better behavior.
+Bad behavior isn't changed in many situations, and the consequences are rationalized or become a “pity party.”
+But, those same people and situations often blossomed into better behavior when they repented.
 Unfortunately, there was a long time before the seed was planted more than once.

-As you think about your relationships, maybe your intervention or trying to rescue someone is preventing the seed of consequences that can develop into the blossom of change!
+As you think about your relationships, your intervention or trying to rescue someone prevents the seed of consequences that can develop into the blossom of change!

 You are free to choose a better path.